Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-You don't need a visa to visit Bolivia.
-The length of stay permitted upon entry is 90 days.
-Though your stamp may say 30 days, you can stay up to 90 days without additional application or process.
+You don’t need a visa to visit Bolivia for tourism.
+The length of stay permitted upon entry is 30 days.
+You can request an extension of your stay at an immigration office in Bolivia.
 The maximum visa-free stay length is 90 days during one calendar year.

 Ensure you get an entry stamp when you arrive in Bolivia.
 Otherwise, you'll have to pay a fine when you leave.
 You should also make sure to get an exit stamp, especially when you are crossing a land border.